Abram History, Family Crest & Coats of Arms

-Important Dates for the Abram family
+Early History of the Abram family

 This web page shows only a small excerpt of our Abram research.
 Another 108 words (8 lines of text) covering the years 1672, 1689, 1672 and are included under the topic Early Abram History in all our PDF Extended History products and printed products wherever possible.

 Translation has done much to alter the appearance of many Scottish names.
 It was a haphazard process that lacked a basic system of rules.
 Spelling variations were a common result of this process.
 Abram has appeared Abraham, Abram, Abrams, Abrahams and others.

 Early Notables of the Abram family (pre 1700)